npvisual/coding-ex/README.md

  * Explain whether SQL should enforce foreign key constraints, benefits and drawbacks.

  * Explain advantages and disadvantages of SQL vs. key-value databases.

+### 7. Generative AI (of course !)

+Please remember to allocate some time for this little endeavour !
+You should already have your own personal token for any of the AI models out there (we prefer the free kind ;) ).

+#### a.
+Chat Completion

+Using the tool / toolkit of your choice write (in Python) a chat completion "bot".
+This should allow you to send a query to a model and return a response.

+#### b.
+Agents

+Describe how you would handle more complex tasks (like retrievers, reasoning, function calling, etc.) :
+ * What tools or framework would you use ?
+ * What would be involved in fine-tuning the responses of that agent ?
+ * How would you test the agent ?

+> __HINT :__ you should allocate 15 min for this "challenge" ; it's completely fine to discuss and show us what you would do, in case you run out of time.